wormhole-foundation/wormhole/docs/operations.md

 	--node tcp://127.0.0.1:26657
 ```

+#### Sync from a snapshot

+The easiest way to sync your wormchain node is via a snapshot.
+Follow [these instructions](../wormchain/syncing.md#sync-from-snapshot) to sync from a snapshot.

 #### Create your validator via a transaction

 The final step before the governance VAA to add your new validator into the guardian set is the `create-validator` wormchain command.
 Replace `<validator name>` with the `<key name>` from when the `.info` file was created above and run this command: